Learn how we are mitigating COVID-19 risk at the lodge

 - The total number of guests and staff in the lodge will be reduced.

-- Guests will be asked to respect a minimum distance of 2 meters apart when not with their family unit or travel cohort.
+- Guests will be asked to respect a minimum distance of 2 metres apart when not with their family unit or travel cohort.

 - Traffic flow will be controlled throughout the lodge complex.
 Signage and markers communicating physical distancing protocols have been installed in areas of higher traffic.